-Director since: 1988 Residence: Toronto, Ontario 2018 voting results: 98.2% for 2018 attendance: 100% Board committees
+Director since: 1988

+Residence: Toronto, Ontario

+2019 voting results: 98.0% for

+2019 attendance: 100%

-- Audit (chair) - Human resources and compensation
+Audit (chair - until April 30, 2020) Human resources and compensation

-- · Knowledge of industries where Toromont is active
+- .
+Knowledge of industries where Toromont is active

-- Strategic insight
+- · Strategic insight

 - Finance, Accounting

 - Economics

-- Corporate governance
+- · Corporate governance

 Mr. Hill has had a 40-year career in finance, accounting and general management with Canadian public corporations.
 He was Toromont's Executive Vice President from 2006 to 2008 and Chief Financial Officer from 1985 to 2005.
 Before that, he held a number of financial management positions with Canadian public companies, as well as spending ten years at a public accounting firm.